Copy Data Corner

 The first use-cases that many businesses focused on were in the data protection and availability arena – namely modernizing backup and disaster recovery.
 These domains in IT were dominated by companies and technologies that were designed and built in the 1980s, an era long-before large data sets, rapidly growing environments, open systems server virtualization, and even disk-based storage for backup and recovery.
 By 2009, every business had outgrown their backup technology and was in the midst of applying solution “band-aids” to try to overcome the architectural limitations of tape-based backup technology.
 Deduplication appliances were deployed to address rapid data growth, but by 2009, most IT organizations realized that dedupe appliances were growing as fast as their data.
 “I love the first dedupe appliance.
 It’s the 20th that’s a real problem…” was a common sentiment.

 Actifio’s copy data management offered a revolutionary means of modernizing these operations, consolidating the storage and appliance growth, and dramatically speeding up recovery times.
 Among the many breakthroughs that Actifio applied – native application/data integration.
 By speaking the “language” of the application, and maintaining that native format throughout its lifecycle, Actifio avoided any delay-inducing translation.
 And Actifio leveraged the performance of any underlying storage assigned.
-When a DBA wanted to recover a database from an outage or corruption event, they “time traveled” to the appropriate point, instantly mounted a read/write virtual copy to a server, and were up in running in minutes.
+When a DBA wanted to recover a database from an outage or corruption event, they “time traveled” to the appropriate point, instantly mounted a read/write virtual copy to a server, and were up and running in minutes.
 Regardless of the data size and location.

 Figure 3: First Generation CDM Use Cases